-The PhD in BioRobotics is a three-year programme that aims at educating highly competent researchers with the potential to be leaders in this area.
-The students are educated in a stimulating, interdisciplinary and multidisciplinary environment.
-Doctoral research projects are carried on in very well equipped, state-of-the-art laboratories (in such fields as bio-robotics, micro-and nano-technology, biomimetics, prosthetics) and through personal and team work performed under the supervision of a committed full-time faculty in the framework of international collaborations.
+The PhD in BioRobotics is a three-year program that aims at educating highly competent researchers with the potential to be leaders in this area.
+The students are educated in a stimulating, interdisciplinary and multidisciplinary environment, within the Research Areas of the Institute, which merge robotics, bioengineering and biomimetics.
+Doctoral research projects are carried on in very well equipped, state-of-the-art laboratories, in such fields as prosthetic, surgical, therapeutic and healthcare robotics, bioengineering, biomimetics, micro-and nano-technology, soft robotics.
+Personal and team work are performed under the supervision of a committed full-time faculty in the framework of international collaborations.

-Scholarship Fellowships and Registration Fees
+Scholarships, Fellowships and Tuition Fees

 Students can be admitted to the PhD program with a Scholarship or with a Fellowship (generally funded by a research grant) which are renewed annually following a succesful assessment.
 There are no tuition fees for the enrolment to the PhD in Biorobotics (detailed information on the official call and annexes).